 4. When is a lounge suit appropriate?

-For more somber occasions, such as funerals or memorial services, a dark lounge suit like charcoal or black paired with a white shirt and muted tie provides an understated and respectful appearance, in line with tradition and tone.
+For more somber occasions like when you need a funeral suit, a dark lounge suit like charcoal or black paired with a white shirt and muted tie provides an understated and respectful appearance, in line with tradition and tone.

 Finally, a lounge suit is perfectly suitable for cocktail parties or semi-formal events, especially when paired with slightly more expressive accessories like a patterned pocket square or textured tie.
 It gives you room to show personality while maintaining an air of smart sophistication.